 What to do next?

-- Consult the updated ASI Information and Membership Form.
+- Download the updated ASI Membership Information and Application Form.

 - Fill out and submit the pdf Membership Form.
 Note: the form should be filled out electronically using Adobe Acrobat / Reader software.